red-blox/zap/docs/config/types.md

 ## Range Syntax

-In some cases using the entire range of numbers isn't desirable and you'd rather limit the range.
+In some cases using the entire range of a numbers isn't desirable and you'd rather limit the range.
+You also might want to limit the number of elements in an array, or the length of a string/buffer.
 This can be done by using Zap's range syntax.
-This syntax will be very similar for users of Rust.
+This syntax will be familiar to users of Rust.

+### General Overview

 A full range is written by giving a minimum and maximum, separated by two dots.
 This looks like `0..100`.